-Yale is located in the heart of New Haven, Connecticut - a small city with a big cultural scene and a rich history spanning more than 375 years.
-New Haven residents lovingly refer to their home as #GSCIA for Greatest Small City in America.
-Visit and learn why.
+Yale is located in the heart of New Haven, a small city with a big cultural scene and a rich history.
+New Haven residents lovingly refer to their home as the Greatest Small City in America, #GSCIA.

 “Large enough to be interesting”